-Varicose veins are those blue or purple veins that usually, show up on the legs, and spider veins are the tiny red veins that may appear on your face when you're pregnant.
+• Varicose and Spider Veins: Varicose veins are those blue or purple veins that usually, show up on the legs, and spider veins are the tiny red veins that may appear on your face when you're pregnant.
 The good news: Both usually clear up after your baby is born.
-In the event that they don't, Dr. Solomon explains that Sclerotherapy involves an injection of a solution directly into the vein that causes them to shrink.
+In the event that they don't, Sclerotherapy involves an injection of a solution directly into the vein that causes them to shrink.